-Cash and cash equivalents and funds reserved for exploration
+Cash and cash equivalents and funds reserved for prospection and evaluation

 Cash and cash equivalents comprise cash and temporary investments with original maturity dates of less than three months from the date of acquisition.
-Funds reserved for evaluation and exploration are included in cash and cash equivalents, but are on a separate line in the statement of financial position.
+Funds reserved for prospection and evaluation are included in cash and cash equivalents.